Redeem Now Ends in:

 To play an A power chord, find the root note A on the G string (2nd fret).

-• Place your index finger on the 2nd fret of the G string (A).
+• Place your index finger on the 2nd fret of the G string and your ring finger across the 5th frets of the B and high E strings.

 Power Chords on the B String